laveeshb/azure-functions-go-worker/README.md

 A native Go language worker for Azure Functions, enabling first-class Go support (not Custom Handlers).

-> ⚠️ **Early Development** - This project is in active development and not yet ready for production use.

 ## Overview

 This worker allows you to write Azure Functions in Go with an idiomatic API: